Table of Contents

 Montmarte is the perfect quartier to be slightly away from the action while in the 18th arrondissement, but still have the picturesque sights.

 Located on the Left bank of the Seine (in the 5th arrondissement), this centrally located neighborhood is home to Shakespeare & Co and Sorbonne University.
 As such, this is an excellent quartier for students and young travelers.

 It's also one of the most central quartiers!

 I find the energy of the local students inspiring.
 If you do too, you'll find bars, cafés, and plenty of nightlife perfect for budget travelers.

 Saint-Germain-des-Prés | 6th Arrondissement

-If you're looking for luxury, look no further than the sixth arrondissement.
+I'll admit it, sometimes I'm looking for luxury, and that drives me right to the sixth arrondissement.
 It's one of the more expensive neighborhoods in Paris to stay in, but its luxury boutiques and five-star hotels explain it.
-Here you'll find Café Flor (famous for more than just being in Emily in Paris), along with the Jardin Luxembourg.
+Here you'll find Café Flor (famous for more than just being in Emily in Paris I'm told), along with the Jardin Luxembourg.

 Pigalle | 9th & 18th Arrondissement